arapat/spark-notebook/docs/HowTo.md

 Please refer to [SparkAndS3](SparkAndS3.md).

+### How do I transfer files from the cluster's local disk to my laptop's local disk or vice versa?

+`scp` is a good option for this task, especially for large files or directories that contain many files.

+The usage of the `scp` command is very similar to `ssh`.
+So we start by copying the SSH command provided on the cluster info page.
+As an example, the SSH command may look like this `ssh -i ~/vault/mypem.pem ec2-user@ec2-54-88-78-22.compute-1.amazonaws.com`.

+(1) `scp` from the server to the laptop

+`scp -r -i ~/vault/mypem.pem ec2-user@ec2-54-88-78-22.compute-1.amazonaws.com:</remote/file/path> </local/file/path>`

+Replace `</remote/file/path>` and `</local/file/path>` to the actual file paths.

+(2) `scp` from the laptop to the server

+`scp -r -i ~/vault/mypem.pem </local/file/path> ec2-user@ec2-54-88-78-22.compute-1.amazonaws.com:</remote/file/path>`

+Replace `</remote/file/path>` and `</local/file/path>` to the actual file paths.

+The `-r` option above is only required for transferring directories.

 ### How do I use Git?

 At this moment you have to login to the cluster master node to use git.